Ph.D., Columbia University (1988)

 Literature Capstone Seminar

-I want my students to come away from my courses loving some of the literature they've read and with a thirst to read more on their own.
-Beyond that, I want them to learn to read closely, with an attention to detail, and with the ability to talk and write logically, clearly, and with imagination about what they've read.
+I hope my students leave my courses loving some of the literature they've read and with a thirst to read more on their own.
+Beyond that, I hope the skills they develop--the ability to read closely, with an attention to detail; the ability to think deeply about the works; and the ability to speak and write logically, clearly, and with imagination about what they've read--are those they will carry with them throughout their lives.

 British and American literature; race and slavery; women's literature.